Paisa Tours: Guide to Medellin and Colombia

 Hotel Getsemani - a hotel and spa that suggests you'll have a "Mediterranean experience" if you stay.
 There's a swimming pool, jacuzzi, sauna etc.

 There's many many other hotels in Villa de Leyva - the peaceful town is full of them.
-Turn up mid week without a reservation and it's easy to look round a few (bargain hard!).
+Turn up mid week without a reservation and it's easy to look round a few (bargain hard!)
+Camping is also possible.

 Tunja

 Between Villa de Leiva and Paipa lies the town of Tunja.
-Most travellers simply pass through Tunja without stopping, however the sudent town does have some lovely colonial architecture and some beautiful churches.
-If you're a real fan of colonial era churches do stop off - otherwise best to just head onwards.
-The Puente de Boyaca is closeby - this is one of Colombia's most important battlefields, with various monuments erected since.
+Most travellers simply pass through Tunja without stopping, however the student town (apparently 20% of residents are students) does have some lovely colonial architecture and many beautiful churches.
+If you're a real fan of colonial era churches or you want to soak up the student vibe do stop off - otherwise best to just head onwards.
+The Puente de Boyaca is closeby - this is one of Colombia's most important battlefields, with various monuments to Simon Bolivar erected since.
+As for hotels in Tunja, the choice is quite limted, consider staying at Hotel Casa Real.
+From Tunja it's a scenic drive to the town of Samaca, which is famous for it's traditional delicacy cheese bread.

 Colonial Villa de Leyva: